University of Oxford

 Research has shown that children in receipt of social work interventions have poorer educational outcomes than their peers in the general population.
 Join Aoife O’Higgins and Michelle Johnson as they chat about some of this research, recent evidence, and good practice for effective engagement of looked after children in education.

-With Elizabeth Treasure, Counsellor and CBT Therapist, University of Oxford
+With Elizabeth Treasure, Counsellor and Cognitive Behavioural Therapy (CBT) Therapist, University of Oxford

-Based on her experience working in Student Welfare and Support Services at Oxford University, Elizabeth Treasure highlighting issues relevant to young people who are considering their options and preparing for Higher Education
+Based on her experience working in Student Welfare and Support Services at Oxford University, Elizabeth highlights issues relevant to young people who are considering their options and preparing for higher education

-Elizabeth Treasure is a counsellor and CBT therapist who has worked at Oxford University Counselling Service for 25 years.
-She started out in education as a secondary school teacher, mainly of English, Drama and Literacy Skills, also working in support teaching roles with ESL students and others who had specific difficulties in accessing the mainstream curriculum.
-In recent years she has also been working as a Specialist Mental Health Mentor for the Disabilities Advisory Service, also within the Student Welfare and Support Services.
+Elizabeth is a counsellor and CBT therapist who has worked at Oxford University Counselling Service for 25 years.
+She started out in education as a secondary school teacher, mainly of English, Drama and Literacy Skills, also working in support teaching roles with English as a Second Language (ESL) students and others who had specific difficulties in accessing the mainstream curriculum.
+In recent years she has also been working as a specialist mental health mentor for the Disabilities Advisory Service, also within the Student Welfare and Support Services.

 With Sarah Ashworth, Waller Mental Health Trainer – Schools, Colleges and Universities

-Sarah Ashworth is a Fellow of the Higher Education Academy and has worked in a variety of settings related to mental health for over 20 years, including youth work and counselling young people.
-For the past 16 years, she has worked in Higher Education settings, developing and delivering accredited modules related to mental health.
+Sarah is a fellow of the Higher Education Academy and has worked in a variety of settings related to mental health for over 20 years, including youth work and counselling young people.
+For the past 16 years, she has worked in higher education settings, developing and delivering accredited modules related to mental health.
 Simultaneously, for much of this time, she also worked as a mental health professional, including leading a multidisciplinary team supporting students presenting with a range of mental health issues, usually of a complex, severe and enduring nature.

 This resource is developed and delivered by the University of Oxford for Study Higher.
 Find out more.

 You may be interested in...
-Confidence to Argue for Year 10s from the University of Oxford for Study Higher.
+Confidence to Argue for Year 10 students from the University of Oxford for Study Higher.